realparassingh/Rock-Paper-Scissor-using-C-/README.md

-here we can play the stone paper and scissor game.

-You have to choose the number and computer automatically choose some.
+You have to Choose the Options that are available.
+1.Rock
+2.Paper
+3.Scissor

+Computer will automatically choose the option and also show who win the game.